krischer/LASIF/doc/index.rst

 additional information for that event will be related to it via the event filename.
 So please give them a good and reasonable filename.
-If you really feel that event renaming is a necessary feature please file an issue on Github so that the author's can add a proper event renaming function.
+If you really feel that event renaming is a necessary feature please file an issue on Github so that the authors can add a proper event renaming function.

 The **plot_events** command will return a map with all events currently part of the project.